An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Gasoline pumps include built-in card readers in all but the most remote locations.
 Even then, cards are generally accepted.
 (Note a special consideration for non-Americans in "Fuel" below.)

-For fraud prevention, many card issuers now require you notify them by phone before taking out-of-state or out-of-country trips.
+For fraud prevention, many card issuers now require you notify them by phone before out-of-state or out-of-country trips.

 FUEL

-Gasoline is a standard commodity.
-Most vehicles use "Unleaded Regular," "Unleaded" or "Regular."
-It's all the same, and may be abbreviated as "UNL" or "REG" on signage.
-(Leaded fuel is no longer available.)
+Gasoline (petrol) is a standard commodity, widely available even in the desert stretches.
+Most vehicles use "Unleaded Regular," "Unleaded" or "Regular" which is all the same thing and may be abbreviated "UNL" or "REG" on signage.
+(Leaded gasoline is no longer sold.)

 (Note for non-Americans): Gasoline pumps with card readers are increasingly adding a security feature: "Enter ZIP Code" before allowing a credit card purchase.
 The best solution is to pull up to the pump, and bring the card inside with your picture ID.
 A clerk can run the transaction from there.